jrvieira/octomata/README.md

 An automaton producing patterns resembling those of persian rugs when primed with a small, symmetric configuration.
 The following simulation sprouts from a simple 2x2 square.

-Reflecting all cartesian points from a single octant, the algorithm effectively runs on logarithmic space and time complexity.
+Reflecting all cartesian points from a single octant, the algorithm efficiently runs on logarithmic space and time complexity.

 ![screenshot](https://raw.githubusercontent.com/jrvieira/octomata/master/io/1rug.png)
 ![screenshot](https://raw.githubusercontent.com/jrvieira/octomata/master/io/2rug.png)